-4.2.4 Describe how the market rate survey or alternative methodology reflects variations in the price or cost of child care services by:

-a) Geographic area (e.g., statewide or local markets).
-Describe:

-The market rate survey is statewide and includes focus on Connecticut's five geographical regions including: Eastern, North Central, North West, South West and South Central.

-b) Type of provider.
-Describe:

-Licensed child care center/group child care home, family child care homes, and licenseexempt provider settings were surveyed.

-c) Age of child.
-Describe:

-Birth to 12

-d) Describe any other key variations examined by the market rate survey or alternative methodology, such as quality level.

-The Market Rate Survey included programs that meet licensing requirements, national accreditation standards, and serving children with special needs.

-4.2.5 After conducting the market rate survey or alternative methodology, the Lead Agency must prepare a detailed report containing the results of the MRS or alternative methodology.
+- 4.2.4 Describe how the market rate survey or alternative methodology reflects variations in the price or cost of child care services by: - Geographic area (e.g., statewide or local markets).
+Describe: The Market Rate Survey is statewide and includes focus on Connecticut's five geographical regions including: Eastern, North Central, North West, South West and South Central. - b) Type of provider.
+Describe: Licensed child care center/group child care home, family child care homes, and license-exempt provider settings were surveyed. - c) Age of child.
+Describe: Birth to 12 - d) Describe any other key variations examined by the market rate survey or alternative methodology, such as quality level.
+The Market Rate Survey included programs that meet licensing requirements, national accreditation standards, and serving children with special needs. - 4.2.5 After conducting the market rate survey or alternative methodology, the Lead Agency must prepare a detailed report containing the results of the MRS or alternative methodology.
 The detailed report must also include the estimated cost of care (including any relevant variation by geographic location, category of provider, or age of child) necessary to support (1) child care providers' implementation of the health, safety, quality, and staffing requirements and (2) higher quality care, as defined by the Lead Agency using a quality rating and improvement system or other system of quality indicators, at each level of quality.
-For States without a QRIS, the States may use other quality indicators (e.g. provider status related to accreditation, pre-K standards, Head Start performance standards, or State defined quality measures.)
+The Lead Agency must make the report with these results widely available no later than 30 days after completion of the report, including posting the results on the Lead Agency website.
+The Lead Agency must describe in the detailed report how the Lead Agency took into consideration the views and comments of the public.

-Describe how the Lead Agency made the results of the market rate survey or alternative methodology report widely available to the public (98.45(f)(1)). by responding to the questions below.
+Describe how the Lead Agency made the results of the market rate survey or alternative methodology report widely available to the public (98.45(f)(1)).